ocelotmaterials/ocelot/README.md

 ## How to cite

-If you used ocelot materials in your paper, please cite: (to be published)
+If you used ocelot quantum in your paper, please cite: (to be published)

 ## Contributing